jollygoodjacob/OpenRES/README.md

 ## Functions description

-Description and the details of all the core functions of this plugin are available here: [Functions_description](help/Functions_description.md)
+Description and the details of all the core functions of this plugin are available here: [Description of Functions](help/Functions_description.md)

 ## Contributions
 1) Contribute to the software: [Contribution guidelines for this project](help/CONTRIBUTING.md)